Exempt Tax Law, PLLC Provides Effective Assistance with Planned Giving to Nonprofits

 - Gift annuities — By gifting a charity with cash, securities or other property through an annuity, the donor receives a guaranteed flow of funds each year.
 At his or her death, the nonprofit organization keeps the residual portion of the gift.

-Contact our Washington, D.C. office for legal guidance
+Contact Exempt Tax Law, PLLC for legal guidance

 If you manage a nonprofit organization, it is critical to comply with laws and regulations applicable to acceptance of planned gifts.
-Copilevitz & Canter, LLC can provide assistance from our Washington, D.C. office.
+Exempt Tax Law, PLLC can provide assistance from its Washington, D.C. office.
 Please call 202-861-0740 or contact us online to schedule a confidential consultation.